stromfeldt/Manual-social-media-embeds-for-Ghost/README.md

 ### Inserting SVG icon(s)

 All HTML cards / snippets (except for those that appear below video embeds) contain a line with `**MSME_ICON(S)**`, which is to be replaced with the SVG you'd like to use for the particular embed.
-That being so, while the Twitter, Reddit, Bluesky and Substack Notes SVGs are straight forward enough to use, and the X, Twitter impaled by X, Threads, Instagram, and (regular) Mastodon SVGs switch between light and dark modes, one can also choose to use the purple Mastodon SVG instead of the monochrome version used for light/dark mode usage.
+That being so, while the Twitter, Reddit, Bluesky and Substack Notes SVGs are straight forward enough to use, and the X, Twitter impaled by X, Threads, Instagram, and (regular) Mastodon SVGs switch between light and dark modes, one can also choose to use the purple Mastodon SVG and/or the coloured Instagram SVG instead of the monochrome versions utilised for light/dark mode usage.
 Furthermore, if you're not sure whether you'd like to use the Twitter logo or the X logo or the Twitter impaled by X logo, or think you might end up switching between them at some point in the future, you can cater for this with some CSS.

 To enable the latter option, instead of inserting either the Twitter SVG or the X SVG or the Twitter impaled by X SVG, add them all in simultaneously (which can be copied at once from the Twitter-and-X-and-impaling-msme-icons.svg file).
 You'll then have to set two of them to `display: none`, accomplished by inserting one of the three sets of CSS below into your site's code injection or into its theme.